Amazon Marketplace

 Glance views are product detail page visits that show how often customers have viewed your listing.
 This metric is important for measuring product attractiveness and reach.
 High glance-view volume with low conversions indicates a need to optimize product description, images, or pricing.

-Open term pageGoldbox
+Open glossary pageGoldbox

 Amazon Deals & Promotions Seite